-The advantages of adopting behavioral perspective in public finance policies are significant; those include taming resources by referring to often low-budget behavioral interventions in place of more complex structural solutions, enhancing efficacy of public policies by testing what works before implementing extensive and expensive public programs, improving internal processes of policymaking by moving to a primarily data driven, citizen-focused approach which also leads to improved motivation among government officials; improving citizen appreciation and satisfaction with public services whereby also increasing trust in public institutions and the motivation to comply with regulations and pay taxes.
+The advantages of integrating behavioral insights in developing public finance policies are significant.
+These include freeing resources by referring to often low-budget behavioral interventions in place of more complex structural solutions; enhancing efficacy of public policies by testing what works before implementing extensive and expensive public programs; improving internal policymaking processes by moving to a primarily data-driven, citizen-focused approach (which has the added benefit of also improving motivation among government officials); and improving citizen appreciation and satisfaction with public services, with its collateral impact of increasing trust in public institutions and bolstering citizen motivation to more generally comply with regulations and pay taxes.

-It seems trivial to adopt and utilize behavioral tools in policy making.
-If that is so, why is it not practiced more widely?
-Behavioral economics in public policy is still being used cautiously, but not because of its controversiality; in fact, the practical and self explanatory nature of the tools make them readily available to use for public institutions from varying contexts, in addition to the ease of understanding the insights and how to apply them (John, 2016).
-The cautiousness mostly comes from the need to get into details and understand deeply what works, and apply critical thinking for existing programs and methods, where doing so is often against intuition.
-Our own intuition is a strong force to act against in itself, but in addition it is also easier to explain our intuition than the results of an experiment, takes less time to come up with and does not require diving into details and interpreting them.
-People often have a strong preference against experiments, as those highlight what we do not know, and an even stronger preference against being wrong- and when you measure you have higher chances of finding out that you are wrong from time to time.
+Our case studies demonstrate that there are ways to adopt and utilize behavioral tools in policy making that are not burdensome.
+If that is so, why is this approach not practiced more widely?
+Integrating behavioral economics in public policy is being carried out cautiously, but not because it is controversial.
+In fact, the practical and self-explanatory nature of the tools and the ease with which they can be understood make them readily available to public institutions wishing to use them in varying contexts (John, 2016).
+The cautiousness, instead, seems to arise more from resistance to changing habitual ways of thinking.
+Applying behavior economics to public policy problems requires not only developing new critical thinking skills in order to thoroughly understand what works, but doing so even when what we learn seems counter to intuition.
+Not only is such intuition a strong force with which to contend, but it is also often easier and takes less time to explain our intuition than to dive in, interpret and explain the results of an experiment.
+People often also have a strong preference to avoid experiments and an even stronger preference against being wrong.
+Experiments can highlight what we do not know, and measurement increases the chances of discovering that you are wrong from time to time.

-In addition, it is interesting to examine the adoption of behavioral economics via the lens of behavioral economics.
 Curiously, behavioral insights focus a lot on friction, many times the friction that stands between citizens and doing the right thing for society as a whole.
-However, the introduction of behavioral insights, like the introduction of any innovation by itself creates a lot of friction.
-We will see friction when attempting to apply a constructive research approach based on existing literature in areas that experienced teams feel they already know a lot about.
-This is even more so when we talk about the physical and psychological friction of collecting data; it has an asymmetrical chance of making people happy.
-If the data supported what people believed, it is considered worth our time.
-But if it comes out against our beliefs, it creates friction for adoption, and the chances to collect data to further deepen our understanding ironically drop.
+However, in addition to the effort involved in overcoming habitual patterns of thinking, the introduction of behavioral insights into the policy process, like the introduction of any innovation, can, on its own, create a lot of friction.
+We see such friction when attempting to apply a constructive research approach based on existing literature in areas that experienced teams feel they already know a lot about.
+Then there is the physical and psychological friction of collecting data, which has an asymmetrical chance of making people happy.
+If the data support what we believed a priori, then we consider it worth our time.
+But if the data is counter to our beliefs, the chances for adoption, or even further data collection to deepen our understanding, ironically drop.

-But the highest friction is created when working teams ask to run complex experiments for testing uniquely tailored solutions in specific contexts.
-The perception of time and resources wasted on the attempts to achieve unmeasurably more adequate outcomes is difficult to overturn.
-However the potential benefits of such efforts can be considerably high, as indicated by the experience of Israel demonstrated in the main part of this article.
+The highest levels of friction are created when working teams ask to run complex experiments for testing uniquely tailored solutions in specific contexts.
+The perception that time and resources are wasted on such attempts is difficult to counter.
+However, as the case studies presented here demonstrate, the potential benefits of such efforts can be high.